Zeroing In: Ending the HIV Epidemic

 - A strong network and partnership capacity and ability to collaborate effectively

-Gilead welcomes proposals which target specific activities aimed at improving health outcomes aligned with at least one of the key focus areas noted above.
-Projects should intend to support key populations who face health inequities as designated by local EHE plans.
+Gilead welcomed proposals that targeted specific activities aimed at improving health outcomes aligned with at least one of the key focus areas noted above.
+Projects are intended to support key populations who face health inequities as designated by local EHE plans.

-List of eligible territories and countries can be found within the FOA in Appendix B by clicking here.
+A list of eligible territories and countries considered for the program can be found within the FOA in Appendix B by clicking here.

-Gilead will consider grant requests up to $250,000 from individual organizations and up to $500,000 for collaborative requests that include two or more organizations with a timeline for completion of up to, but no more than, 18 months starting Jan.
+Gilead considered grant requests up to $250,000 from individual organizations and up to $500,000 for collaborative requests that include two or more organizations with a timeline for completion of up to, but no more than, 18 months starting Jan.
 1, 2022.

-Questions related to this FOA should be directed to firstname.lastname@example.org with the subject heading “Zeroing In”.
+Questions related to this program should be directed to email@example.com with the subject heading “Zeroing In.”